component-driven/component-driven-development/src/exercises/exercise02/Readme.md

 <Title huge>Hello components!</Title>
 ```

-##### The task
+#### The task

-1. Add a new variation of a button:
+1. Add a new variation of a button

-a.
-Render current style when the component rendered with a `primary` prop. b.
-Render a new, secondary, style (no background, just a border) by default.
+    * Render current style when the component rendered with a `primary` prop.
+    * Render a new, secondary, style (no background, just a border) by default.

-2. Add a new prop to PropTypes.
+1. Add a new prop to PropTypes.

 <details>
  <summary>Solution</summary>